From quasigeodesic to pseudo-Anosov flows: Introduction

 \section{Introduction}

 A flow on a $3$-manifold is \emph{quasigeodesic} if each flowline is coarsely comparable to a geodesic, and \emph{pseudo-Anosov} if it has a transverse contracting-expanding structure governed by weak stable and unstable singular foliations.
-Despite the disparity between these conditions, having to do respectively with tangent and transverse behavior, Calegari conjectured a close relationship between quasigeodesic and pseudo-Anosov flows in the presence of ambient hyperbolicity.
-Calegari's Flow Conjecture asserts that any quasigeodesic flow on a closed hyperbolic $3$-manifold can be deformed into a flow that is both quasigeodesic and pseudo-Anosov.
+These are very different conditions that regard tangent and transverse behavior, respectively.
+Nevertheless, Calegari conjectured a close relationship between quasigeodesic and pseudo-Anosov flows in the presence of ambient hyperbolicity: that one can deform any quasigeodesic flow on a closed hyperbolic $3$-manifold into a flow that is simultaneously quasigeodesic and pseudo-Anosov.

-Our main theorem confirms this conjecture, showing that every quasigeodesic flow on a closed hyperbolic $3$-manifold has an invariant set that is \emph{``orbit semiconjugate''} to a quasigeodesic pseudo-Anosov flow:
+Pseudo-Anosov flows are very rigid objects.
+On a closed hyperbolic $3$-manifold, for example, every fibration is transverse to a unique pseudo-Anosov flow up to orbit equivalence \cite{Fried_fiberedfaces}, and each pseudo-Anosov flow is determined up to orbit equivalence by its free homotopy classes of periodic orbits \cite{BarthelmeFrankelMann}.
+A long-standing conjecture asserts that a closed $3$-manifold can admit only finitely many pseudo-Anosov flows up to orbit equivalence.

+Quasigeodesic flows are much more flexible, in contrast, since quasigeodesity is a $C^0$-open condition.
+For example, every flow transverse to a codimension-$1$ fibration of a closed manifold is quasigeodesic \cite{Zeghib}, and one can easily produce uncountably many such flows in different orbit equivalence classes.

+Along with this rigidity, the connection between local dynamics and global topology provided by their associated singular foliations makes pseudo-Anosov flows invaluable in the geometric study of $3$-manifolds.
+For example: \begin{itemize}

+\item A consequence of Fried's result above is that each pseudo-Anosov flow determines a complete fibered face of the unit ball of the Thurston norm.
+This was generalized by Mosher \cite{Mosher_norm1, Mosher_norm2} (see also \cite{LandryMinskyTaylor_transversesurfaces}), who conjectured that the Thurston norm of a 3-manifold can always be computed using finitely many pseudo-Anosov flows \cite{Mosher}.

+\item Calegari \cite{Calegari_Rcovered} and Fenley \cite{Fenley_Rcovered} showed that every taut, $\bbR$-covered foliation of a closed atoroidal 3-manifold is transverse to a regulating pseudo-Anosov flow, which Fenley later showed is usually unique in a precise sense \cite{Fenley_Rcoveredrigidity} (see also \cite[Corollary 5.3.22]{Calegari_Rcovered}).
+These regulating flows have played an important role in the study of partially hyperbolic diffeomorphisms \cite{BFFP1, BFFP2} and in finding compact invariant sets for diffeomorphism with positive ``escape rate'' with respect to an $\bbR$-covered foliation \cite{GMP}.

+\item Fenley used pseudo-Anosov flows to understand the asymptotic behavior of leaves of taut foliations in a hyperbolic 3-manifold \cite{Fenley_continuousextension} and the ideal geometry of the ambient manifold itself \cite{Fenley}.